Costochondritis vs. Heart Attack: Knowing the Difference

 Chest pain can be due to various causes, such as costochondritis or a heart attack.
 Distinguishing between the two is crucial since a heart attack needs urgent medical care.

-Heart attack pain is a squeezing sensation or pressure that can radiate to other body areas.
-It also may not improve with rest, may be felt on both sides of the chest, and is accompanied by other symptoms such as shortness of breath, nausea, or dizziness.[9]
+Heart attack (myocardial infarction) pain is often described as a squeezing or pressure-like, tight sensation that may radiate to other body areas.
+It also may not improve with rest and may involve other symptoms such as shortness of breath, nausea, or dizziness.

-Costochondritis is chest wall pain due to inflammation of the cartilage that connects the ribs to the sternum.
-It is generally sharp, localized, and reproducible by pressing on a specific area.
+Costochondritis is chest wall pain caused by inflammation of the cartilage that connects the ribs to the sternum.
+The pain is typically sharp, localized, and reproducible by pressing on the affected area.

 Angina, on the other hand, is chest pain due to reduced blood flow to the heart.
-It usually presents as a squeezing or pressure-like pain that may radiate to other parts of the body, such as the arms, neck, or jaw.
+It usually presents as a squeezing sensation or pressure that may radiate to other parts of the body, such as the arms, neck, or jaw.
 Unlike costochondritis, angina pain is not reproducible by touch and typically worsens with exertion or stress.
+It may, however, resolve with rest or medication.

 Costochondritis vs. Heart Attack: Comparison Table